 9. Moisturizer.
 Coconut oil is an incredible moisturizer for the body and face for all skin types.
 It helps restore moisture to the skin, and it’s great for conditions like acne, eczema, athlete’s foot, etc. because of it’s antifungal and antiviral properties.
 Use a small amount as a little goes a long way!
 (Note: test it out on a small spot your skin first before slathering all over!)

 10. Face Cleanser.
 Most facial cleansers have harsh chemicals in them that irritate and dry-out the skin (not to mention, they commonly have toxins like “xenoestrogens” that act like estrogen in your body and effect fertility, weight loss, and cause breast cancer.)
 You can use coconut oil (or a mixture of coconut oil and castor oil for deeper clean) to cleanse your face every night through a method called the Oil Cleansing Method.
 It’s super easy, refreshing, and it’s completely cleared up my skin.
 In fact, I no longer need moisturizer on my skin after I clean my face at night.
+With coconut oil – make sure to “warm it up” to a liquid in your hands before applying to your face or mixing with castor oil.

 11. Make-up Remover.
 Lightly massage coconut oil on to your face, and use a warm washcloth (or Norwex cloth) to wipe off your make up.
 Comes off so easy!